Petar Baćović: Operation Alfa and subsequent massacres

 Roatta objected to these "massive slaughters" of noncombatant civilians and threatened to halt Italian aid to the Chetniks if they did not end.
 He requested that "Trifunović be apprised that if the Chetnik violence against the Croatian and Muslim population is not immediately stopped, we will stop supplying food and daily wages to those formations whose members are perpetrators of the violence.
 If this criminal situation continues, more severe measures will be undertaken".
 The massacre angered the NDH government and the Italians had to order the Chetniks to withdraw from Prozor.
 Some were discharged altogether while others were later sent to northern Dalmatia to aid Đujić's forces.
 Operation Beta later followed in the same month in which the Italians and NDH forces captured Livno and surrounding localities.
 A month after the massacre, Jevđević and Baćović wrote a self-critical report on Prozor to Mihailović, hoping to distance themselves from the actions of their troops.

 In late September or early October 1942, Baćović and Jevđević held talks with Muslim leader Ismet Popovac and agreed to recruit Muslims into the Chetnik ranks.
 Popovac's Muslim Chetnik militia later fought the Partisans during the Axis-led Case White offensive in early 1943, but did not distinguish itself.
 By December 1943, an estimated 4,000 (or eight percent) of Mihailović's Chetniks were Muslim.

 In October 1942, Baćović issued an appeal to Serb Partisans which blamed the establishment of the Partisan movement on Jews and "the scum of the earth".
 He blamed the Partisans for the destruction of traditional Serb society, religion and morals, claiming that they were corrupting women and the young, and promoting incest and immorality.
 He further implored Serb Partisans to accept that they were being led by "Jews, Muslims, Croats, Magyars, Bulgarians".
 In the same month, his staff issued a further appeal, claiming that the Serb Chetniks controlled all of Serbia, Montenegro, Sandžak, Herzegovina and most of Bosnia, and that Serb Partisans were to be found only in a few places in Bosnia.
 He urged Serb Partisans to defect to the Chetniks so that they could return to being "good Serbs" and contribute to the creation of a "free and Great Serb state".
-Baćović's bands committed further atrocities against Croats and Muslims in Mostar and Konjic in November.
+Baćović's Chetniks committed further atrocities against Croats and Muslims in Mostar and Konjic in November.